mark-codes-stuff/ballchasing_replay_uploader/README.md

 - 50x - something is wrong with ballchasing.com and you can check the website status here: https://ballchasingstatus.com/

 ## Credits / references

+- Ballchasing.com API info - https://ballchasing.com/doc/api

+- Help with formatting the request - https://curlconverter.com/powershell-restmethod/ (although I realised later PS 5.1 doesn't use the Form parameter but the rest was helpful!)

-Help with encoding the file and creating the request body - https://gist.github.com/weipah/19bfdb14aab253e3f109
+- Help with encoding the file and creating the request body - https://gist.github.com/weipah/19bfdb14aab253e3f109

-Ballchasing.com API info - https://ballchasing.com/doc/api